 Whatever the connection with my name, to see it on a Mayan liqueur bottle was very intriguing.

 Back to the wedding fiesta, Cervesa was flowing plus Tequila, rum, whiskey, and Kahlua.
+The dancing and atmosphere of the fiesta became merrier and merrier.

+Back to the wedding fiesta, Cervesa was flowing plus Tequila, rum, whiskey, and Kahlua.
 The dancing and atmosphere of the fiesta became merrier and merrier.

+Next thing I knew, the rancheros had their rifles out and began target shooting empty cans and bottles.
 Curious as always, I walked over to watch.
 Suddenly, one of them, a bit unsteady on his feet, slowly turned around and began eyeing me as his next target!

+Taking no chances, I speedily ran back to the kitchen and dove under that sturdy wooden table.
 Really, now I was the target?!?
 Indeed, I was the only Gringo, the only person with blue eyes.

+Pedro had seen me running into the kitchen and came to my rescue.
 In a booming voice he shouted: “Henrique es mi amigo!” and fired salvos into the air with his pistol.
 Suddenly all was quiet.
 The coast was clear, so I crawled out from my hiding place.
 I re-joined the banquet festivities.

 For me (a budding artist) this colourful experience was certainly gist for the mill, which all happened 45 years ago, in ‘good old Mexico’.